OCR-tech/CubeOCR/README.md

 </br>

-To install and run this project locally, follow the steps below:
+To install and run this project, follow the steps below:
 1. Clone the repository:

     ```bash